pcafrica/hpc_for_data_science_2023-2024/practical/02/02-3-scaling.md

     - `ssh USER@CLUSTER -L LOCAL:localhost:TUNNEL -t ...` connects to the login node and forwards your `LOCAL` port to its `TUNNEL` port.
 Then, it executes whatever follows the `-t` *on the login node*:
     - `ssh NODE -L TUNNEL:localhost:REMOTE -t ...` connects to the compute node from the login and forwards its `TUNNEL` port to the compute node's `REMOTE` port.
 Then, it executes whatever follows the `-t` *on the compute node*:
     - `jupyter notebook --port=REMOTE` starts Jupyter on the `REMOTE` port.

+## Part 2: Distributed training with Pytorch Lightning

+See the exercise in `0-exercises`.